gpeacock/rust-openssl-test/README.md

 - Attempts a TLS connection
 - Includes GitHub Actions workflow for CI

-## Setup
+## Setup on Windows

-1. Clone this repository
+1. Install Git and Clone this repository
 2. Ensure you have Rust and Visual Studio installed on your development machine
+3. Enable Powershell to run scripts (admin terminal with ``` Set-ExecutionPolicy RemoteSigned```)
-3. Run the setup script to build OpenSSL:
+3. Run the setup script in powershell:

 ```powershell
 .\setup-rust-openssl.ps1